How to Avoid Spam Complaints When Sending Emails

 ● should not use all caps in the email subject lines;

-Make sure you always use web-safe fonts and appropriate font size to make your emails legible.
-Let your customers feel cared about and cherished.
+Make sure you always use email safe fonts and appropriate font sizes to make your emails legible.
+Let your customers feel cared about and cherished which is one of the best practices that helps to craft messages with a high email delivery rate.
 If they have to zoom in to read your value proposition, your messages are likely to be deleted no matter how generous the proposition is.

 When the subject line says “Read world’s latest news”, and inside the email, a recipient is asked to buy something, he or she is likely to mark this message as spam.